-Let’s have a look at what they are in more detail, as well as the list of preventative measures below in order to help you prepare for a successful summit.
+Let’s have a look at what they are in more detail, as well as the list of preventative measures.
+This will help you prepare for a successful summit.

 Acute Mountain Sickness (AMS), also referred to as altitude sickness, is one of the most common and well known risks of climbing Mount Kilimanjaro (or any other high altitude mountain).

 Altitude sickness happens when your body fails to acclimatize properly or struggles to acclimatize quick enough as you ascend.

 There is less oxygen per breath at higher altitude, so your body needs time to adjust to the lower oxygen intake and create more red blood cells to compensate.